OfficeDev/office-js-docs-pr/docs/excel/performance.md

 * The number of API calls.
 * The number of objects, such as `Range` objects.
-* The length of value to set or get.
+* The length of the value to set or get.

 If an API returns the `RequestPayloadSizeLimitExceeded` error, use the best practice strategies documented in this article to optimize your script and avoid the error.